 Product description

-The magnificent tureen tureen from the KURLAND series by KPM Berlin is guaranteed to keep its contents warm for longer.
-The KURLAND service was originally called 'Antique Kanthen'.
-It was renamed KURLAND in honor of the Duke of Kurland, who commissioned a multi-piece service from KPM to decorate his Friedrichsfelde Palace in Berlin.
+This magnificenttureen KURLAND series by KPM Berlin is guaranteed to keep its contents warm longer.
+The KURLAND service was originally called “Antique Kanthen.”
+It was renamed KURLAND in honor of the Duke of Kurland, who commissioned KPM to create a multi-piece service to furnish his Berlin palace, Friedrichsfelde.

-KURLAND shines in full splendor, entirely in white.
-The edge of each piece is adorned with a classicist relief consisting of egg-and-darts, draped cloths, and pearls.
-KURLAND is a tribute to the ideals and forms of the ancient world; since 1790, objectivity, austerity, and symmetry have been combined in this refined, self-contained form to create a timeless classic.
+All in white, KURLAND shines in all its glory.
+The edges of each piece are adorned with a neoclassical relief featuring egg-and-dart molding, drapery, and pearls.
+KURLAND pays homage to the ideals and design of the ancient world; since 1790, objectivity, austerity, and symmetry have come together in this elegant, cohesive form to create a timeless classic.